Postgraduation Modular “Blue Economy Sustainable and Regenerative”

 Álvaro Sardinha

-Founder and CEO of the Centro de Competência em Economia Azul (C2EA)
+Founder and CEO of the Blue Economy Centre of Competence (C2EA)

-He holds a Master’s degree in Law and Economics of the Sea: Ocean Governance, with merit, from the Faculty of Law at NOVA University Lisbon (FD-UNL).
-He also completed a Postgraduate Diploma in Strategic Digital Communication at the University of Lisbon and a Postgraduate Diploma in Sustainable Strategies for Tourism and Hospitality at the NOVA School of Science and Technology (NOVA FCT).
-He holds a Bachelor’s degree in Maritime Engineering from ENIDH.
+Master in Law and Economy of the Sea: Governance of the Sea, with merit, from the Faculty of Law of NOVA Lisbon University (FD-UNL).
+Completed a postgraduate degree in Digital Strategic Communication at the University of Lisbon (UL).
+Completed a postgraduate degree in Sustainable Strategies for Tourism and Hospitality at the Faculty of Science and Technology of NOVA Lisbon University (NOVA FCT).
+He holds a bachelor’s degree in maritime engineering (ENIDH).

 Download Brochure Apply Now